tari-project/tari/applications/minotari_ledger_wallet/wallet/README.md

 ### Firmware

-The minimum firmware version required for the Tari Ledger application 'Minotari Wallet' is checked upon startup.
+The minimum firmware version required for the Tari Ledger application 'Minotari Wallet' is checked each time the connected desktop application (example _Minotari Console Wallet_) is started.
 If not up to date, the desktop application will not start and produce an error with a message to update the firmware.

 If the firmware needs to be updated, it must be done via Ledger Live.
-To update the firmware, open Ledger Live, select open Ledger Live, select `My Ledger` and follow the instructions.
+To update the firmware, open Ledger Live, select `My Ledger` and follow the instructions.

 ## Development environment setup